DTKI: a new formalized PKI with no trusted parties: Conclusions and future work

 \section{Conclusions and future work}

-Sovereign keys (SK), certificate transparency (CT), accountable key infrastructure (AKI), enhanced certificate transparency (ECT), and attack resilient PKI (ARPKI) are recent proposals to make public key certificate authorities more transparent and verifiable, by using public logs.
+Sovereign keys (SK), certificate transparency (CT), accountable key infrastructure (AKI), certificate issuance and revocation transparency (CIRT), and attack resilient PKI (ARPKI) are recent proposals to make public key certificate authorities more transparent and verifiable, by using public logs.
 CT is currently being implemented in servers and browsers.
 Google is building a certificate transparency log containing all the current known certificates, and is integrating verification of proofs from the log into the Chrome web browser.

 Unfortunately, as it currently stands, CT risks creating an oligopoly of log maintainers (as discussed in section \ref{sec:discussion}), of which Google itself will be a principal one.
-Therefore, adoption of CT risks investing more power about the way the internet is run in a company that arguable already has too much power.
+Therefore, adoption of CT risks investing more power about the way the internet is run in a company that arguably already has too much power.

-In this paper we proposed DTKI -- a TTP-free public key validation system using an improved construction of public logs.
+In this paper we proposed DTKI -- a transparent public key validation system using an improved construction of public logs.
 DTKI can prevent attacks based on mis-issued certificates, and minimises undesirable oligopoly situations by using the mapping log.
-In addition, we formalised the public log structure and its implementation; such formalisation work was missing in the previous systems (i.e. SK, CT, A(RP)KI, and ECT).
-Since devising new security protocols is notoriously error-prone, we provide a formalisation of DTKI, and correctness proofs.
+In addition, we formalised the public log structure and its implementation; such formalisation work was missing in the previous systems (i.e. SK, CT, A(RP)KI, and CIRT).
+Since devising new security protocols is notoriously error-prone, we provide a formalisation of DTKI, and formally proved its security properties by using Tamarin prover.